D-subminiature: Description, nomenclature, and variants

-A D-sub contains two or more parallel rows of pins or sockets usually surrounded by a D-shaped metal shield that provides mechanical support, ensures correct orientation, and may screen against electromagnetic interference.
+A D-sub contains two or more parallel rows of pins or sockets usually surrounded by a D-shaped metal shield, or shell, that provides mechanical support, ensures correct orientation, and may screen against electromagnetic interference.
+Calling that shield a shell (or D-shell) can be ambiguous, as the term shell is also short for the cable shell, or backshell.
 D-sub connectors have gender: parts with pin contacts are called male connectors or plugs, while those with socket contacts are called female connectors or sockets.
 The socket's shield fits tightly inside the plug's shield.
-Panel mounted connectors usually have #4-40 UNC (as designated with the Unified Thread Standard) jackscrews that accept screws on the cable end connector cover that are used for locking the connectors together and offering mechanical strain relief, and can be tightened with a 3/16" (or 5mm) hex socket.
+Panel-mounted connectors usually have #4-40 UNC (as designated with the Unified Thread Standard) jackscrews that accept screws on the cable end connector cover that are used for locking the connectors together and offering mechanical strain relief, and can be tightened with a 3/16" (or 5mm) hex socket.

+The hexagonal standoffs (4-40 bolts) at both sides of each connector have a threaded stud fastening the connectors to the metal panel.
+They also have threaded sockets to receive jackscrews on the cable shell, holding the plug and socket together.

 Occasionally the nuts may be found on a cable end connector if it is expected to connect to another cable end (see the male DE-9 pictured).
 When screened cables are used, the shields are connected to the overall screens of the cables.
 This creates an electrically continuous screen covering the whole cable and connector system.

 The D-sub series of connectors was introduced by Cannon in 1952.
 Cannon's part-numbering system uses D as the prefix for the whole series, followed by one of A, B, C, D, or E denoting the shell size, followed by the number of pins or sockets, followed by either P (plug or pins) or S (socket) denoting the gender of the part.
 Each shell size usually (see below for exceptions) corresponds to a certain number of pins or sockets: A with 15, B with 25, C with 37, D with 50, and E with 9.
 For example, DB-25 denotes a D-sub with a 25-position shell size and a 25-position contact configuration.
 The contacts in each row of these connectors are spaced 326/3000 of an inch apart, or approximately 0.1087 in, and the rows are spaced 0.112 in apart; the pins in the two rows are offset by half the distance between adjacent contacts in a row.
 This spacing is called normal density.
 The suffixes M and F (for male and female) are sometimes used instead of the original P and S for plug and socket.